Astrophysical cloaking of a naked singularity: Levitating atmospheres around naked singularities

 \section{Levitating atmospheres around naked singularities}

 Consider a test perfect fluid whose energy-momentum tensor is given by

 with the fluid four-velocity $u^\mu$, energy density $\varepsilon$, and pressure $p$.
-Let us also assume that it is in static equilibrium, $u^\alpha = c\,\delta^\alpha_t$.
+Let us also {consider a static observer with the normalized 4-velocity} $u^\alpha = c\,e^{-\Phi/c^2}\delta^\alpha_t$.
 Then the conservation laws $T^{\mu\nu}_{\ \ \ ;\nu} = 0$ (where a semi-colon denotes covariant differentiation) give us the general relativistic equation of hydrostatic equilibrium \citep{schutz2009book}

 A remark may be made about the domain of validity of this equation and its applicability to modified theories of gravity.
 The above equation has a different nature from the Tolman-Oppenheimer-Volkov (TOV) equation; it comes directly from the conservation laws.
 Therefore the static solutions of equation~(\ref{eq:conservationLaw}) give us the equilibrium configurations of test fluids in any theory of gravity in which matter satisfies the usual conservation laws $T^{\mu\nu}_{\ \ \ ;\nu} = 0$.
 For our purposes, in which we consider only test fluids in a background metric of the form (\ref{eq:metric}), equation~(\ref{eq:conservationLaw}) completely determines the density and pressure profiles once we know the atmosphere's equation of state (EOS).
 On the other hand, the TOV equation also takes into account Einstein's equations for the spherically symmetric case in general relativity.
 In this way, its generalization depends on the modified theory of gravity under consideration via its modified field equations, and would be important if we wanted to obtain self-gravitating atmospheres around the singularities.
 Our focus, however, is on the test-fluid approximation in which the atmosphere does not affect the background spacetime metric.